 2011-12: Gortz made his pro hockey debut – skating in 20 games for Farjestad in Sweden's Elitserien – and was one of the top scorers for the club's U20 squad in SuperElit league play.
 Averaging just under three minutes of ice time in 18 regular season games with Farjestad, he scored 2 goals with 2 assists and was minus-two.
 Farjestad finished sixth and made the playoffs.
 Gortz dressed for two playoff games; seeing limited action.
 In 28 regular season games for the Farjestad U20 team he scored 17 goals with 18 assists and was plus-11 with 6 penalty minutes.
 In six playoff games he had 4 goals with 2 assists and was plus-two.
 Not ranked among the 120 European skaters identified in Central Scouting's final rankings prior to the 2012 NHL Draft, he was selected by Nashville in the sixth round (172nd overall).

 Gortz is a big-bodied winger who has good puck protection down low.
 The two-way winger is hard to contain in the dirty areas of the ice and likes to shoot the puck.
 He has a solid defensive game due to his sound skating abilities and good positioned in his own end of the rink.
 The versatile winger played center growing up but has adjusted to the winger position quickly and improved offensive this past year.
-The late round pick has raw talent which will need time to develop and improve his overall offensive game to play at the NHL level but his physical style fits the North American game.
+The late round pick has raw talent and a physical style that fits the North American game, but he will need time to develop and improve his overall offensive game to play at the NHL level.